AndrewAPrice/Perception/README.md

 ## Todo
-What I want to accomplish before public build 1:
+What I want to accomplish before public build 1, and will probably take years to accomplish:
 - Prettier GUI.
 - Multiple keyboard layouts.
 - RAM disk with reading & writing.